Srimad Bhagawatham, Mahatmyam, Chapter One Sloka 5: Ihaghore Kalouprapte..

 This can be done through what is called nature – the environment into which we are born; and samsarga or the company we keep.

-On the other side, we have example of how the grand and great grandchildren of Lord Krishna, the Yadavas, became a bunch of irresponsible and irreverent gang who destroyed themselves.
+On the other side, we have an example of how the grand and great-grandchildren of Lord Krishna, the Yadavas, became a bunch of irresponsible and irreverent gang who destroyed themselves.

 We are all a bundle of multiple personalities.
 We have a good side and a bad side dwelling within us.
 In Kaliyuga, the negative side gains an upper hand.
 It manifests as anger, jealousy, hatred, animosity, use of foul language, disrespect etc. All this ignites negativity within us.
 Do not blame yourself for that, it is because of the environment in which we live – Kaliyuga.
 But that does not mean that you lavishly display your negativity and blame it on Kaliyuga.

 When multiple personality becomes extreme, it leads to what is called Dissociative Identity Disorder (DID) — a condition that is characterised by the presence of at least two clear personality/self states, called alters, which may have different reactions, emotions, and body functioning.

 We all have seeds of DID, but luckily it does not manifest.
 When it does manifest, it becomes a disorder that needs treatment.

 The challenge is how we can free ourselves from the clutches of Kali.
 You may ask why should we ever free ourselves?
 We are not to blame.
 We have no control over the genes we inherit.
 But, we have the handle to modify our destiny.
 That is nurture and that is left to us.
 Shaunaka says clearly that this negativity leads to misery and calamities.